KJ7PPK/DiskHopper/README.md

 - Automatic cleanup of mounts and temporary directories, with warnings if manual cleanup is needed.

 ## ✨ Credits
-Originally built for Chris' homelab migration.
+Originally built for moving bulk media between drives being replaced in my homelab.
-Refined and battle-tested by late nights, coffee, and head scratches.
+Refined and battle-tested by SKYNET and Google on a T480S with my N100 Debian server.
 Free to use, tweak, share—just don't sue us.

 ## 🔗 License